 Court-ordered alimony payments are achieved by a judge in the court system, but they will only be granted under certain circumstances.
 For example, a couple must be married for at least ten years, and the court must consider the situation to be reasonable.

-Alimony could be ordered due to difficulty finding gainful employment, because a spouse is in school or has a disability.
-Most alimony requires the marriage to last a minimum of ten years, but timeframes could be shorter in cases involving domestic violence or abuse.
+Alimony, sometimes called spousal support, could be ordered due to difficulty finding gainful employment because a spouse is in school or has a disability.
+Most alimony requires the marriage to last a minimum of ten years, but time frames could be shorter in cases involving domestic violence or abuse.

 In any case, payments will only be ordered on a temporary basis.
 The amount of alimony issued to a spouse cannot exceed 20% of the other spouse’s gross monthly income (or $2,500 per month).